geotrip/AtollIslandsInGEE/README.md

 ### Generating reference points

 GEE has a built in function for stratified random sampling, making it very easy to achieve.
-This function (.stratifiedSample()) takes the number of points (note this is per class, not in total), the band containing the classification, the region to sample in, wether to ignore masked pixels (dropNulls) and wether to include a geometry with each sample (so each sample has a point geometry).
+This function (*stratifiedSample()*) takes the number of points (note this is per class, not in total), the band containing the classification, the region to sample in, wether to ignore masked pixels (dropNulls) and wether to include a geometry with each sample (so each sample has a point geometry).
 The function is called on the classified image, as in the code snippet below.

 ```javascript
 // Create AA points